DiarmuidM/ncrm-web-scraping-to-build-social-research-data-2021/README.md

 ## Further information

-Please do not hesitate to get in contact if you have queries, criticisms and ideas regarding these materials: [Dr Diarmuid McDonnell](mailto:diarmuid.mcdonnell@uws.ac.uk)
+Please do not hesitate to get in contact if you have queries, criticisms or ideas regarding these materials: [Dr Diarmuid McDonnell](mailto:diarmuid.mcdonnell@uws.ac.uk)